Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/02_Account_Initialization.md

 ## Create `hfa_terraform` Agency in HFA accounts
 :hourglass: Team members can do this in different accounts simultaneously
 1. Use Huawei Cloud Account log in to `Security Operation Account`
-2. Choose `Service List` on the top left corner of the console and Choose `Identify and Access Management`
+2. Choose `Service List` on the upper left corner of the console and Choose `Identify and Access Management`
 ![CreateAgency01](./images/006_CreateAgency_01.png)
 3. Choose `Agencies` -> `Create Agency`
 ![CreateAgency12](./images/006_CreateAgency_12.png)